Homestead Log Homes

 - Why use dry, seasoned logs?

-- Honestly, there is nothing smoother than green logs pre-assembled, not a check in sight.
+- Honestly, there is nothing smoother than green logs pre-assembled, as the bark easily is stripped away.
+A pre-assembled shell is bright in color with not a check in sight.
 But, just wait a couple of years and you’ll head to the store for lots of caulking.
-With dry logs you see what you get, all the great scribe fitted log work will stay that way.
-Sure, you’ll still get an inch of settling in the log walls, but figure around a foot with green logs.
+With dry logs you see what you get, all the great scribe-fitted log work will stay that way.
+Sure, you’ll still get an inch of settling in the log walls, but figure around a foot of settling with green logs.
 Even I wouldn’t know how to install a slider cap in a window for that kind of shrinkage.
+In a log home you see everything, so make the connections tight.

 - What’s a shrink-to-fit corner?